cat-play-mml

 - Priority

-- File output of intermediate representation (including Standard MIDI File)
+- File output for intermediate representation (including Standard MIDI Files).

 Out of Scope